0xSacha/debtAllocatorLendingVaultV3/README.md

 ape run ops_02b_monitor_proof_status
 ```

-#### Send and verify solution
+#### 3. Send and verify solution
 Run
 ```
 ape run ops_03a_verify_solution
 ```

-This will also update the vault allocation
+This will also update the vault allocation and pay pending rewards to the previous solver

 ### Setup